Robertson screw

 A Robertson screw, also known as a square screw or Scrulox, is a type of screw with a square-shaped socket in the screw head and a corresponding square protrusion on the tool.
 Both the tool and socket have a slight taper.

+The contemporary square drive screw has all but replaced the Robertson screw proper and is commonly referred to as a Robertson because it has practically identical drive dimensions and the same colour identification system, but the contemporary square drive socket has parallel sides rather than tapered.

-Originally designed to enable the screws to be made using cold forming of the heads, the taper has two other advantages which have helped popularize it: it makes inserting the tool easier, and helps keep the screw on the tool without the user having to hold it there.
+The original purpose of the taper was to enable the screws to be made using cold forming of the heads,but the taper has two other advantages which have helped popularize it: It makes inserting the tool easier and it helps keep the screw on the tool without the user having to hold it there.

 The Robertson screw is specified as ANSI Type III Square Center.

 Usage and design

 Robertson screws are commonplace in Canada, though they have been used in other countries and are becoming much more common.
-As patents expired and awareness of their advantages have spread, Robertson fasteners have become popular in woodworking and general construction.
-Combination Robertson/Phillips drives are often used in the electrical trade, particularly for device and circuit breaker terminals, as well as clamp connectors.
+As patents expire and awareness of their advantages have spread, Robertson fasteners have become popular in woodworking and general construction.
+Combination Robertson/Phillips/slotted fasteners are often used in the electrical trade, particularly for device and circuit breaker terminals, as well as clamp connectors.

 Robertson screwdrivers are easy to use one-handed, because the tapered socket tends to retain the screw, even if it is shaken.
 They also allow the use of angled screwdrivers and trim-head screws.
 The socket-headed Robertson screws are self-centering and reduce cam out.
 They also stop a power tool when set, and can be more easily removed if painted over, or old and rusty.
 In industry, they speed up production and reduce product damage.